gjanco/mezmo-dd-marketplace/rapdev_hpux_agent/README.md

 10. The HP-UX Agent log is located at `/var/log/datadog/agent.log`.
 Since base HP-UX does not come with logrotate, add a logrotate or cron job configuration to your host(s) to prevent disk starvation from the HP-UX Agent logs.

+## Uninstallation

+### Agent Uninstall

+Command:
-11. The HP-UX Agent can be uninstalled using the `uninstall.sh` script provided in the tarball package.
-Configuration files and logs are not removed and must be removed manually from `/var/log/datadog/` and `/etc/datadog/`.
+- You can uninstall the HP-UX Agent by using the `uninstall.sh` script provided in the tarball package.

 ```sh
 cd /tmp/datadog-agent-install
 ./uninstall.sh
 ```

+Config & Log Cleanup:
+- Configuration files and logs are not removed.
+You must manually remove them from `/var/log/datadog/` and `/etc/datadog/`.

+For any questions or problems, view our Support section for ways to get in touch.

 ## Support